What's the difference between keywords and tags?

 Keywords are the high-level labeling convention.
 Only Canto administrators can create new keywords, but contributors are able to add keywords to files.

 Keywords are best used to classify a broad group of digital assets.
 Since Canto will automatically organize assets by their file type, there’s no need to use keywords to distinguish different types of media (i.e. images from videos).
-Because keywords are a higher level in the hierarchical structure, you’ll want to use less keywords than tags on an asset.
+Because keywords are a higher level in the hierarchical structure, you’ll want to use fewer keywords than tags on an asset.

 Applying keywords can denote the content found in media files or the purpose of a digital asset.
 Here are some examples: